 So you're a senior citizen, you lucky so-and-so.
 You've spent decades following the rules of decorum, fretting over other people's opinions, and sitting in tolerant silence through other people's three-hour vacation slideshows.
 But after years of following the rules, you've reached the true Golden Years -- the years in which the rules no longer apply to you.
 You have earned the right to speak up, mouth off, and philosophize in ways the younger generations can't.
+Learn seven things only seniors can get away with saying.

 1. "I Just Don't Trust Those Things."